-The word "coverage" and "covered services" refers to the medical care and services and the prescription drugs available to you as a member of Explorer Rx 9 (PPO).
+The word "coverage" and "covered services" refers to the medical care and services and the prescription drugs available to you as a member of our plan.

 It's important for you to learn what the plan's rules are and what services are available to you.
 We encourage you to set aside some time to look through this Evidence of Coverage booklet.